Application Process

 Students who wish to receive a Graduate Teaching Assistantship position should indicate it in a few lines or a paragraph uploaded with other written materials.

-The Graduate School offers the Diversity of Views and Experiences (DOVE) Fellowship as an option for underrepresented groups.
+In addition to the standard Graduate Teaching Assistantships, the Graduate School also offers the Diversity of Views and Experiences (DOVE) Fellowship as an option for underrepresented groups.
 The fellowship is awarded to approximately 20 first-year students from underrepresented groups within a specific graduate program (U.S. citizens or permanent residents).
 The fellowship provides a $25,000 stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
 Students who wish to be nominated must contact the Director of Graduate Studies in advance.
 The department deadline for this is January 25th.

 Special Application Requirements